Analyzing CPU Usage in Your App

 The Time Profiler trace template performs low-overhead, time-based sampling of processes running on the system’s CPUs.
 It consists of the Time Profiler instrument only.

 The CPU strategy in the Time Profiler instrument shows how well your app utilizes multiple cores.
 Selecting the CPU strategy in a trace document configures the track pane to display time on the x-axis and processor cores on the y-axis.
-The CPU strategy Usage view facilitates comparison of core usage over given time periods.
+Use the CPU strategy usage view to compare core usage over given time periods.
 Effective core concurrency improves an app’s performance.
 Areas of heavy usage for a single core while other cores remain quiet can depict areas needing greater optimization.

-Choose your app from the Choose Target pop-up menu.
+Choose your app from the Choose Target pop-up menu in the trace document’s toolbar.

-Click Record, exercise your app, and then click Stop to capture data.
+Exercise your app to execute code, then click the Stop button to capture and analyze data.

 Click the CPU strategy button.